Recursively-Constrained Partially Observable Markov Decision Processes: Experimental Evaluation

+Since the purpose of our comparison between RC-POMDPs and C-POMDPs is mainly with regard to constraints, we do not compare to online C-POMDP algorithms such as CC-POMCP \citet{Lee2018ccpomcp} which can handle larger problems but do not have anytime guarantees on constraint satisfaction.

-We implemented each algorithm in Julia using tools from the POMDPs.jl framework~\cite{egorov2017pomdps}, and all experiments were conducted on a computer with two nominally 2.2 GHz Intel Xeon CPUs with 48 cores and 128 GB RAM.
-For all algorithms other than CGCP-CL, offline solve time is limited to $300$ seconds and online action selection to $0.05$ seconds.
-For CGCP-CL, the time limit is $300$ seconds for each action.
-We simulate each policy $1000$ times, except for CGCP-CL, which is simulated only $100$ times, and report the average discounted cumulative reward and cost, and rate of constraint violations in Table~\ref{tab:results}.
-The constraint violation rate is the fraction of trials in which the history dependent admissible cost $d(h)$ becomes negative, which implies that Eq. \eqref{eq:pre-recursive constraints} is violated.
+We consider the following environments: (i) \textbf{CE}: Counterexample in Figure~\ref{fig:counterexample}, (ii) \textbf{C-Tiger}: A Constrained version of Tiger POMDP \cite{Kaelbling1998pomdp}, (iii) \textbf{CRS}: Constrained RockSample \cite{Lee2018ccpomcp}, and (iv) \textbf{Tunnels}: A scaled version of Example~\ref{ex:caveexample}, shown in Figure~\ref{fig:tunnels problem}.
+Details on each problem, experimental setup, and algorithm implementation are in the Appendix.
+For all algorithms except CGCP-CL, solve time is limited to $300$ seconds and online action selection to $0.05$ seconds.
+For CGCP-CL, $300$ seconds was given to re-compute each action.
+We report the mean discounted cumulative reward and cost, and constraint violation rate in Table~\ref{tab:results}.
+The constraint violation rate is the fraction of trials in which $d(h_t)$ becomes negative, which means Eq.~\eqref{eq:pre-recursive constraints} is violated.

-In all environments, ARCS found admissible policies, i.e., $k = \infty$.
-On the other hand, CGCP, CPBVI and CPBVI-D could only guarantee an admissible horizon of $k =1$, since the constraint of the C-POMDP formulation is only at the initial time step.
-CGCP-CL may have a closed-loop admissible horizon greater than 1, but does not provide any guarantees, as indicated in the violation rate.
+In all environments, ARCS found admissible policies ($k = \infty$).
+In contrast, CGCP, Exp-Gradient, CPBVI and CPBVI-D only guarantee an admissible horizon of $k =1$, since the C-POMDP constraint is only at the initial belief.
+CGCP-CL may have a closed-loop admissible horizon greater than 1, but does not provide guarantees, as indicated in the violation rate.

 The benchmarking results show that the policies computed for ARCS generally achieve competitive cumulative reward to policies computed for C-POMDP, without any constraint violations and thus no pathological behavior.
-ARCS also performs better in all metrics than CPBVI and CPBVI-D, both of which could not search the problem space sufficiently to find good solutions in large RC-POMDPs.
+ARCS also generally performs better in all metrics than CPBVI and CPBVI-D, both of which could not search the problem space sufficiently to find good solutions in large RC-POMDPs.